Our School Curriculum

-During this time, we have had to make significant changes to our methodology in delivering this while the majority of children learn at home.
+During the time of school closures, we had to make significant changes to our methodology in delivering this while the majority of children learned at home.
 However, we have maintained consistency wherever possible and worked to build on familiar ways of learning.

 To develop characteristics of effective learning in all children:

 Playing and exploring

 Children investigate and experience things, and ‘have a go’